OpenSLO/OpenSLO/glossary/README.md

 Error budget – a measurement that allows us to see how much SLO can be violated in a given period of time.

+Occurrences - error budget calculation method.
+It is calculated by counting the number of good events in the total count of the events.
+Example: Count if total number of measured latencies, measured in last two weeks, was below 100 ms for 95% of measurements.

+TimeSlices - error budget calculation method.
+This method uses ratio of good slices to total slices in budgeting period.
+Example: How many minutes, in last two weeks, your service had latency below 100ms in measurements in these minutes.

+RatioTimeSlices - error budget calculation method.
+It is calculated by taking average of good events to total events in all slices.
+Example: What is average percent of good events to total events in every minute for last two weeks.

+-- Next iteration

+Reliability Burn Down -

+Ratio Metrics -

+Threshold Metrics -

+Composite SLO -

+Aggregate SLO -

 ## Literature

 Books that are great to learn about SLO concept: